ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    decide to request its underlying PNCs to configure ODU2 linear protection between the edge nodes of each domain.

-   For example, MDSC can request PNC1 to configure linear protection between its edge nodes S3 and S2:
+   For example, the MDSC can request PNC1 to configure linear protection between its edge nodes S3 and S2:

 ~~~~